|Distance||286 miles (461 km)|

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 9/15/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to London from Dublin closer to your date of departure here
+Last checked on 9/22/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to London from Dublin closer to your date of departure here here.

 Here are some other resources that might have the information you need